HIC grades we stock:

 Max S 0.001%, P 0.008%, Nb 0.015%, V 0.005%, O 0.002%

-All material is made with an Electric Arc Furnace, fully killed, vacuum degassed, with fine grain.
+All material is made with an Electric Arc Furnace, fully killed, vacuum degassed and has fine grain structure.

 Mechanical and HIC tests after simulated PWHT at 610°C (2 min/mm).